leon-quinones/leon-quinones/README.md

 I like to build things with Python, Go and C# 🤖.

+I have experience building web apps and Web APIs using .NET
-I have experience building software for scientific computing in near surface geophysics, using scipy and numba packages, but i'm currently developing web applications with .NET framework!.
+Also, I have experience programming for scientific computing for near-surface geophysics companies, using fortran, python, scipy and numba.

-## Some stats about my developer's activity:
+##
-#### Github Activity :smile_cat:
+### Github Activity :smile_cat:
 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img height=200 align="center" src="https://github-readme-stats.vercel.app/api?username=leonquinones&show_icons=true&theme=dracula" />
 </a>